bn2302/rl_torcs/README.md

 ## Start the training

-The different agents can be trained using the scripts called  `train_X.py`.
+The different agents can be trained using the scripts in the `src` folder called `train_X.py`.
 Please not if an agent is prematurely canceled the corresponding torcs container must be stopped using `docker stop NAME `.
 To list the running containers please use  `docker ps -l -a`